How Much Iron In Chicken Liver

 Choose Organic or Pasture-Raised Options: Opt for organic or pasture-raised chicken liver whenever possible.
 These options are typically raised without antibiotics or hormones, and they may have a higher nutrient content.

-Proper Preparation and Cooking: Ensure that the chicken liver is properly cleaned and cooked to an internal temperature of 165°F (74°C) to kill any harmful bacteria.
+Proper Preparation and Cooking: confirm that the chicken liver is properly cleaned and cooked to an internal temperature of 165°F (74°C) to kill any harmful bacteria.
 Overcooking can make the liver tough and dry, so aim for a slightly pink center.

 Cooking Methods to Enhance Flavor